2011 El Reno–Piedmont tornado: Radar analysis

-Interstate 40–El Reno
+El Reno outskirts

 When the tornado crossed I-40, the RaXPol radar 10 km away was still recording maximum radial velocities over 100 m/s, 170 m above the ground.
-There, the tornado struck multiple people in their cars.
+There, the tornado struck multiple people in their cars at EF3 strength.
 Three people—Terry Peoples, 50; Don Wesley Krug, 71; and Joan Krug, 67—were killed in two separate full-size pickup trucks, which were hurled thousands of feet from the road.
 Their bodies were found more than 300 yd north of the interstate, outside their vehicles, stripped of clothing, and rendered "unrecognizable," according to responding state troopers.
 Several others were injured here as their vehicles were battered and overturned, including a truck driver whose semi truck was flipped.
 The interstate was left littered with pieces of cars.
 Two more fatalities in cars occurred just northeast of the interstate.
+According to the National Weather Service, the tornado is believed to have caused its maximum amount of damage just after crossing I-40.

-According to the National Weather Service, the tornado is believed to have peaked in intensity just after crossing I-40.
-There, the tornado struck the Cactus 117 oil drilling rig site, completely destroying it.
+Just after crossing US 270, the tornado struck a complex of buildings (including a scrap yard, auto repair shop, garage, and grain storage facility) at EF3 intensity.
+The repair shop, the garage, and a farmhouse were destroyed, and the grain facility was "damaged beyond repair."
+Flying debris from the salvage yard impacted a new natural gas processing plant operated by Devon Energy, but all employees present avoided injury by sheltering on-site in time.
+The damage caused a major gas leak at the plant, which was not secured until nightfall.
+The tornado then quickly reached EF5 intensity as it struck the Cactus 117 oil drilling rig site at the corner of the Old 66 and North Courtney Road intersection, completely destroying it.
 When it hit, the rig's pipes and drill head were inserted deep in the well's borehole, which provided the drilling pipe with 200,000 lb of downforce.
 Despite this, and despite the fact that the drilling rig weighed 862 metric tons—or almost two million pounds—the rig was toppled onto its side and rolled several times.
-The well's blowout preventer was left bent at a 30 degree angle to the north.
+The well's blowout preventer was left bent at a 30-degree angle to the north.
 Elsewhere on the site, vehicles and cargo containers were lofted into the air and tossed.